Ctrl-Alt-Contributors/Introduction-/About the members.md

 **Aman Arora**
 Hey there!
-I am persiung electronics and communication heart, but loving computer science by soul.
+I am pursuing electronics and communication by heart, but loving computer science by soul.
 I have experience in Front-end web development, VLSI Digital Design using VHDL, Internet of Things, and nowadays I have become a Flutter-fan!
-Looking forward to be useful! master
+Looking forward to being useful!

+**Shankho Boron Ghosh**
+Hey Universe.
+I am Shankho, your go to jugaad guy.
+I have a variety of interests ranging from physics to computer science.
+I am freshman pursuing electronics, having experience in python, IoT and exploring more areas.

 **Kaushlendra Pratap**
 Hello world!!
 I am Kaushlendra Pratap .
 I am 2 year Computer science Undergrad from Amity University.
 I am intrested more towards ML and Deep Learning , i have good command over python , java and GO.
 Looking forward to be useful for the org.

 **Eric López**
 Hi guys!
 My name is Eric López, an undergraduate computer engineering student from ESCOM IPN.
 Epistemophile and supporter of the open-source community.
 I have experience in electronics using VHDL, IoT and databases.
-I hope to be useful to the org and work together with everyone.   master
+I hope to be useful to the org and work together with everyone.